iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Topological Spaces.md

 > $x_1, x_2 \in \mathcal X$, with $x_1 \neq x_2$, then exists $V_2 \in \mathcal V(x), V_2\in \mathcal V(x)$ such that $V_1\cap V_2 = \emptyset$.

 Almost all spaces involved in analysis is Hausdorff space.
+In $\mathcal H$ spaces, 2 open half spaces will be able to separate 2 points in the topology of $\mathcal H$.